ivanahuckova/color-pexeso/README.md

 # color_pexeso 🎨

-Just download, run pexeso html in your browser and play.
+Just download, run pexeso.html in your browser and play.